TheLord45/amxpanel/README.md

     make install

 After the daemon was installed, you need to create a config file.
-For details about this, look at the Wiki.
+For details about this, look at the [Wiki](https://github.com/TheLord45/amxpanel/wiki).
 Then you can start the daemon.

 Copy the files of the panel into a directory of your WEB server.
 You can create a surface with the application **TPDesign4** from AMX (G5 panels are currently not supported!).
-To get the files, download the source of **FSFReader** from https://github.com/TheLord45/fsfreader.git.
+To get the files, download the source of **[FSFReader](https://github.com/TheLord45/fsfreader)**.

     git clone https://github.com/TheLord45/fsfreader.git

-You **FSFReader** is able to read a TPDesign4 file and extract the contents into a directory.
+**FSFReader** is able to read a TPDesign4 file and extract the contents into a directory.
 Then move all the files with the extensions `.xma` and `.xml` into the main directory of the directory of your WEB server.
 In this directory create the subdirectories `images`, `sounds` and `fonts`.
 Move all graphic files with the extensions `.png` and `.jpg` into the subdirectory `images`.
 The sound files with the extenstions `.mp3` and `.wav` into the subdirectory `sounds` and the fonts with the extensions `.ttf` into the directory `fonts`.
+Or you use the parameter `-t`.
+This will put all files in the correct directories and creates the directory structure.
+For more information read the [documentation](https://github.com/TheLord45/fsfreader/blob/master/README.md).
 That's it!

-Currently the filetransfer is implemented but still marked _experimental_.
-You can try to transfer the surface directly with **TPDesign4** as you would with a real panel.
+Currently the filetransfer is implemented and mostly tested.
+This means, that you can transfer the surface directly with **TPDesign4** as you would with a real panel.
+But it depends on the type of panel you use.
+If you use Android or iPhone, iPad, etc., you'll not see this panels in **TPDesign4**.
+You'll see only all the other supported panels.
+This will change at the moment *TPDesign5* is supported.

-Currently only a couple of panel commands are supported.
+Not all of the possible panel commands are supported.
 This is what works until now:

 * Buttons
 * Bargraphs